 How measles is spread

-The symptoms of measles are fever, cough, runny nose and sore eyes, which usually occur about 7 to 10 days after exposure to a case followed by a red, blotchy rash 2 to 4 days later.
+These symptoms usually occur about seven to 10 days after exposure to a case followed by a red, blotchy rash two to four days later.

 Who is at risk